 The 5th edition of Terra Madre Balkans – bringing together food communities from Southeast Europe – will take place in the capital of the European Union from May 21 – 23, 2018.

 After four editions around the Balkan countries: Sofia (2010, 2012), Dubrovnik (2014) and Tirana (2016), the Terra Madre Balkans network has decided to bring its voice to the heart of the European debate in a year that is crucial for the future of the new Common Agricultural Policy.
-Over 100 delegates from 9 countries (Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, Montenegro, the Republic of Macedonia, Romania, and Serbia) will gather in Brussels, representing the diverse potential of Terra Madre Balkans – a network deeply rooted in the region with thousands of supporters, 24 Slow Food Presidia, over 100 food communities, 50 chefs and 15 educational programs on nutrition and taste.
+Over 100 delegates from 9 countries (Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, Montenegro, FYR Macedonia, Romania, and Serbia) will gather in Brussels, representing the diverse potential of Terra Madre Balkans – a network deeply rooted in the region with thousands of supporters, 24 Slow Food Presidia, over 100 food communities, 50 chefs and 15 educational programs on nutrition and taste.

 Home to the vast majority of small-scale farmers in the EU, the Balkan region is rich with outstanding agricultural practices and food traditions.
 This potential is often hindered by a disconnect between policies, their implementation, and the reality on the ground.
 The coming months will be crucial for defining the new Common Agricultural Policy, whose impact will be particularly felt among recently joined EU member states and candidate countries.
 Slow Food believes that a reformed CAP should holistically encompass not just food production, farming and trade, but also food and environmental quality, health, resource and land management, ecology, and social and cultural values.
 A CAP of that sort could truly deliver sustainable rural development and contribute to a deeper EU integration.